No results for ""

 The LaunchDarkly experiment results UI displays CUPED information in the following ways:

-• Scope: Indicates whether CUPED for covariate adjustment is enabled for the experiment and applied to the experiment metrics.
+• Scope: the UI indicates whether CUPED for covariate adjustment is enabled for the experiment and applied to the experiment metrics.

-• Variance Reduction: Shows the proportional reduction in variance for each covariate-adjusted metric.
+• Variance Reduction: the UI shows the proportional reduction in variance for each covariate-adjusted metric.

 Scope

-The Launchdarkly UI indicates whether CUPED is disabled and enabled for your experiment and whether it has been applied to your metrics, with the following four scenarios:
+The Launchdarkly UI indicates whether CUPED is disabled and enabled for your experiment and whether it has been applied to your metrics, in the following four scenarios:

-• CUPED is disabled: This means CUPED is disabled for your experiment because all your metrics are percentile metrics.
+• CUPED is disabled: CUPED is disabled for your experiment because all your metrics are percentile metrics.

 • CUPED is enabled.
-Results have not been adjusted: This means none of the metrics are covariate-adjusted yet, because the experiment has been receiving results for less than an hour.
+Results have not been adjusted: none of the metrics are covariate-adjusted yet, because the experiment has been receiving results for less than 90 minutes.

 • CUPED is enabled.
-Covariate-adjusted results displayed for N of N metrics: This means some of the metrics are covariate-adjusted.
+Covariate-adjusted results displayed for N of N metrics: some of the metrics are covariate-adjusted.

 • CUPED is enabled.
-All results have been covariate-adjusted: This means all of the metrics are covariate-adjusted.
+All results have been covariate-adjusted: all of the metrics are covariate-adjusted.

 If the experiment results are unsliced, the CUPED indicator appears at the top of the results: